peterchiriac/financial-activity-reconciliation-platform/README.md

-# Matched Betting Analytics Platform

-A PostgreSQL-based accounting and reconciliation system for tracking matched-betting activity across bookmakers, betting exchanges, and funding accounts.

-## Project Purpose

-The database acts as the accounting and reconciliation layer of a broader matched-betting system.

-It records cash movements and betting activity and tracks the full promotional lifecycle: from qualifying bets, to unlocked rewards, to the bets on which those rewards are used and the value ultimately extracted from them.

-It also links bookmaker bets with their corresponding exchange hedges, allowing balances, exposure, and overall profitability to be reconciled across multiple platforms.

-The long-term aim is to develop this foundation into a more automated system for tracking promotions, managing bankroll allocation, analysing performance, and supporting betting decisions.

-## Core Data Model

-The database is organised around six main tables.

-### `platforms`

-Stores the accounts through which money and betting activity flow, including:

-- bookmakers
-- betting exchanges
-- bank accounts
-- wallets

-Each platform has a type and a default commission rate.

-### `promotions`

-Stores bookmaker promotional offers and their qualification requirements.

-Examples of tracked attributes include:

-- qualifying stake
-- minimum odds
-- minimum number of selections
-- reward value
-- reward type
-- promotion status
-- expiry date

-This allows the system to track a promotion from availability through qualification, reward crediting, and completion.

-### `bets`

-Stores both bookmaker BACK bets and exchange LAY bets.

-The table records:

-- platform
-- promotion
-- stake type
-- bet side
-- bet type
-- stake
-- decimal odds
-- liability
-- commission
-- settlement status
-- cash return
-- placement and settlement timestamps

-Bets can also reference other bets, allowing bookmaker bets and their exchange hedges to be linked.

-### `bet_legs`

-Stores the individual selections within a bet.

-This is particularly useful for accumulators, where a single bet can contain several selections with different events, markets, odds, and outcomes.

-A lay bet can also reference a particular bet leg when an individual accumulator selection is hedged.

-### `rewards`

-Stores promotional assets generated by bookmaker offers, including:

-- free bets
-- cash rewards
-- bonuses

-Rewards can reference both:

-- the qualifying bet that generated the reward
-- the subsequent bet on which the reward was used

-This creates a traceable chain from promotional qualification to reward conversion.

-### `transactions`

-Acts as the cash ledger.

-Rather than storing only current balances, the database records individual movements of money into and out of each platform.

-Positive values represent money entering an account and negative values represent money leaving it.

-This allows platform balances to be reconstructed from historical activity.

-## Key Relationships

-The principal promotional lifecycle is:
+Financial Activity & Reconciliation Platform

+A PostgreSQL relational data system for modelling transactions, betting positions, promotional assets, liabilities and account balances across multiple financial platforms.

+The project uses matched betting as its business domain, creating a non-trivial accounting problem involving cash movements, linked financial positions, promotional assets with distinct lifecycles, settlement events and reconciliation across independent platforms.

+Why I Built It

+Matched betting activity quickly becomes difficult to reconcile when spread across multiple bookmakers, exchanges and funding accounts.

+A single promotional cycle can involve:

+* capital moving between accounts
+* a qualifying position
+* an offsetting exchange position
+* a promotional reward being generated
+* the reward being used in a subsequent position
+* further hedging activity
+* settlement across different platforms
+* cash eventually being withdrawn or redeployed

+Tracking only account balances loses the relationships between these events.

+I built this project to explore how a relational database could represent the underlying system while preserving enough history to reconstruct balances, investigate discrepancies and analyse profitability.

+System Design

+The database separates different business concepts rather than storing activity in a single flat structure.

+The principal entities include:

+platforms

+Represents bookmakers, betting exchanges, bank accounts and wallets through which financial activity flows.

+promotions

+Represents promotional offers and their qualification requirements, status and expected reward.

+This allows an offer to move through a defined lifecycle from availability through qualification, reward crediting and completion.

+bets

+Stores financial positions placed with bookmakers and exchanges.

+The model distinguishes BACK and LAY positions and records stake, odds, liability, commission, settlement state, cash return and relevant timestamps.

+bet_legs

+Separates individual selections from the parent bet, allowing multi-selection positions such as accumulators to be represented without duplicating the parent transaction.

+rewards

+Represents promotional assets separately from both cash and bets.

+A reward can be linked to the qualifying activity that generated it and the subsequent activity through which it was converted, providing traceability across the promotional lifecycle.

+transactions

+Functions as the system’s cash ledger.

+Deposits, withdrawals and transfers are preserved as individual financial events rather than repeatedly overwriting an account balance.

+This allows balances to be reconstructed from historical activity and provides an audit trail for reconciliation.

+Relational Modelling

+One of the main challenges in the project has been representing relationships between positions placed on independent platforms.

+A bookmaker BACK position may be offset by an exchange LAY position, while more complex strategies can introduce relationships that are not naturally represented by a simple one-to-one link.

+The schema has therefore evolved as additional real activity exposed limitations in earlier modelling assumptions.

+This has made the project an ongoing exercise in relational modelling: identifying entities, determining appropriate relationships and cardinalities, and refactoring the schema when the real-world process no longer fits the original abstraction.

+Promotional Lifecycle

+The system preserves the relationship between promotional qualification and eventual value extraction:

 Promotion
     ↓
-    Qualifying Bet
+Qualifying Activity
     ↓
   Reward
     ↓
-    Reward Bet
+Reward Usage
     ↓
-    Cash Extraction

-Matched betting introduces a second relationship:

-    Bookmaker BACK Bet
-            ↕
-       Exchange LAY Bet

-Together, these relationships allow promotional activity and hedging activity to be analysed as parts of the same financial system.

-## Views and Derived Metrics

-Several PostgreSQL views provide reusable analytical layers over the underlying tables.

-### `v_bet_reconciliation`

-Calculates the financial result of individual bets according to their type and outcome.

-The calculation distinguishes between:

-- cash-backed bookmaker wins and losses
-- free-bet wins and losses
-- winning lay bets
-- losing lay bets and their liabilities

-This produces a consistent `net_result` field without storing derived profit directly in the base table.

-### `v_platform_transaction_flows`

-Aggregates ledger activity by platform and reports:

-- money in
-- money out
-- net transaction flow

-### `platform_cash_balances`

-Combines transaction flows with settled betting profit and loss to reconstruct the current cash balance of each platform.

-### `platform_overview`

-Combines platform cash balances with active promotional assets to provide an operational view of value held on each platform.

-### `v_bankroll_summary`

-Provides portfolio-level metrics including:

-- external capital contributed
-- current betting cash
-- reserved lay liabilities
-- total bankroll
-- net profit
-- return on investment

-## Data Integrity

-The schema uses PostgreSQL constraints to prevent invalid states.

-These include:

-- primary keys for unique row identification
-- foreign keys for referential integrity
-- CHECK constraints for valid statuses and transaction types
-- positive stake and odds requirements
-- liability requirements for LAY bets
-- NULL liability requirements for BACK bets
-- unique leg numbers within individual bets

-Self-referencing foreign keys are used to represent relationships between related bets.

-## Accounting Approach

-The system follows a ledger-oriented approach.

-Cash movements are preserved as individual transactions rather than repeatedly overwriting account balances.

-Current balances are therefore derived from recorded financial events and betting results.

-This provides an audit trail and makes discrepancies easier to investigate.

-## Current Status

-Version 1 provides a functional PostgreSQL foundation for:

-- recording matched-betting activity
-- tracking promotions and rewards
-- linking bookmaker and exchange bets
-- tracking cash movements
-- reconstructing platform balances
-- measuring bankroll-level profitability and exposure

-The database has been tested against real betting activity across multiple bookmakers and exchanges.

-## Known Limitations

-Version 1 still contains several deliberate simplifications.

-Some historical records were reconstructed manually from bookmaker and exchange account histories, meaning certain timestamps and historical relationships may be incomplete.

-Spread-betting promotional activity is not modelled at the same level of detail as fixed-odds sportsbook activity.

-The current system also requires manual data entry and reconciliation.

-These limitations provide natural targets for future development.

-## Future Development

-Potential next stages include:

-- automated data ingestion
-- automated bet and hedge reconciliation
-- promotion opportunity tracking
-- bankroll allocation tools
-- conversion-rate analysis
-- offer profitability analysis
-- automated QA checks
-- Python integration
-- analytical dashboards and visualisation

-## Technology

-- PostgreSQL
-- SQL
-- PostgreSQL views and constraints
-- Git / GitHub

-Future versions are intended to incorporate Python-based automation and analytical tooling.
+Cash Value

+This makes it possible to distinguish promotional face value from realised cash value and analyse the complete lifecycle rather than treating rewards as ordinary deposits.

+Reconciliation and Derived Data

+Rather than storing every calculated metric directly in the base tables, PostgreSQL views provide reusable analytical layers over the underlying records.

+v_bet_reconciliation

+Calculates the financial result of settled positions while accounting for differences between:

+* cash-backed bookmaker positions
+* promotional/free-bet positions
+* exchange wins
+* exchange losses and liabilities
+* commission

+This produces a consistent derived net_result without duplicating calculated profit in the base data.

+v_platform_transaction_flows

+Aggregates ledger activity into money in, money out and net transaction flow by platform.

+platform_cash_balances

+Combines transaction history with settled position results to reconstruct platform-level cash balances.

+platform_overview

+Combines cash balances with active promotional assets to provide a broader operational view of value held across platforms.

+v_bankroll_summary

+Produces portfolio-level measures including external capital, current cash, reserved liabilities, net profit and return on investment.

+Data Integrity

+Business rules are enforced in PostgreSQL wherever practical rather than relying solely on application behaviour.

+The schema uses:

+* primary and foreign keys
+* controlled status values
+* CHECK constraints
+* positive stake and odds requirements
+* liability validation
+* referential integrity between related entities
+* unique leg numbering within bets

+For example, LAY positions require a liability while BACK positions must not contain one.

+These constraints prevent several classes of invalid record from entering the system.

+Accounting Approach

+The project follows a ledger-oriented approach.

+Financial movements are stored as immutable transaction records rather than maintaining a manually updated balance field.

+Current balances can therefore be derived from:

+transaction history
+        +
+settled position P&L
+        ↓
+reconstructed balance

+This provides a clearer audit trail and makes discrepancies easier to investigate.

+What I Learned

+The project began as a practical tracking tool but developed into a broader exercise in database design.

+Working with real activity exposed modelling problems that were not obvious when designing the initial schema.
+In particular, relationships that initially appeared one-to-one became more complex as additional cases were encountered.

+This required revisiting earlier assumptions, migrating existing data and separating concepts that had initially been combined.

+The project has strengthened my understanding of:

+* relational data modelling
+* schema evolution
+* referential integrity
+* financial reconciliation
+* derived versus stored data
+* data quality and validation
+* designing around real business processes rather than idealised datasets

+Current Status

+The PostgreSQL system currently supports:

+* financial transaction tracking
+* position and settlement recording
+* promotional lifecycle tracking
+* reward tracking
+* cross-platform reconciliation
+* platform balance reconstruction
+* liability and exposure reporting
+* portfolio-level profitability analysis

+Some historical records were reconstructed manually from account histories, so certain historical timestamps and relationships remain incomplete.

+Data ingestion and reconciliation are currently primarily manual.

+Next Steps

+The current database provides the foundation for moving from manual recording toward an automated data pipeline.

+Planned areas for development include:

+* Python-based data ingestion
+* repeatable and idempotent loading processes
+* automated data-quality checks
+* automated reconciliation
+* logging and error handling
+* testing
+* analytical dashboards
+* orchestration of recurring workflows

+These additions would extend the project from a relational accounting system toward a small end-to-end data engineering pipeline.

+Technology

+Current

+* PostgreSQL
+* SQL
+* relational data modelling
+* PostgreSQL views
+* constraints and referential integrity
+* Git / GitHub

+Planned

+* Python
+* automated ingestion
+* testing
+* orchestration
+* analytical visualisation